PJLallen/CalibNet/README.md

 sh make.sh
 ```

-### Example conda environment setup
+### Example Conda Environment Setup
-Our project is built upon the [detectron2](https://github.com/facebookresearch/detectron2) framework.
+Our project is built upon [detectron2](https://github.com/facebookresearch/detectron2).
 In order to accommodate the RGB-D SIS task, we have made some modifacations to the framework to handle its dual modality inputs.
 You could replace the `c2_model_loading.py` in the framework with the one we provide `calibnet/c2_model_loading.py`.

 We give an example to setup the environment.
 The commands are verified on CUDA 11.1, pytorch 1.9.1 and detectron2 0.6.0.
 ```shell